jdnierth/javascript-coding-tests/challenges/javascript-advanced/1. Basics/What does use strict do.md

 #What does `use strict` do?
-* allows you to place a program into a strict operating context
+* Allows you to place a program into a strict operating context
-* it makes debugging easier
+* It makes debugging easier
-* error that would have been ignored or would have failed silently will trigger errors now
+* Error that would have been ignored or would have failed silently will trigger errors now

 #How do you activate it?
-* add "use strict" as a string to global or within a function
+* Add "use strict" as a string to global or within a function

 #Why is it a string?
 * When it was introduced the older browser would have failed.
 As a string the older browsers would have ignored it an the newer ones would have interpreted the browser into strict mode

-#What is the point of using strict mode?
+#What errors will "use strict" mode catch?

 ## Forgetting var keyword
 * Using a variable before it is defined now causes an error `ReferenceError: myVar is not defined`.
 Without using it it